From the other side of the world!

 It has now been 4 weeks since my last entry and a lot has happened even in my snail paced life.
 My birthday was on November 7th and was pretty much uneventful on the actual day.
 I did get several packages and lots of mail!
 Thanks to all who made my birthday away from home so special!
 I made myself a special birthday dessert in between power outages.
 I had vanilla pudding with an Oreo crust(both were care package items)!
 It was amazing!

 I have also celebrated Thanksgiving away from home(or family) for the first time since I was born.
 I woke up in my cozy warm cocoon to the feeling of cold hitting my face.
-It has been extremely chili at night here in Deneba.
+It has been extremely chilly at night here in Deneba.
 I didn’t want to get out of bed.
 In that way, it felt exactly like a cold fall day in Kentucky.

 As I lay in bed, I realized that it was in fact Thanksgiving Day.
 I imagined I was waking up in my Granny’s house, as I would most any other Thanksgiving Day.
 I could hear Pops downstairs enjoying his coffee and donut before anyone else was awake.
 I could hear the clapping of all the solar figurines my Granny collects, dancing in the sunlit window.
 I really did hear them because I have one in my window, here in Ethiopia, that wakes me gently each morning with the sun.

-I hopped out of bed and ventured down the staircase to find my Granny, still in her night gown, beginning the preparations for Thanksgiving lunch.
+I hopped out of bed and ventured down the staircase to find my Granny, still in her powder blue nightgown, beginning the preparations for Thanksgiving lunch.
 As the time grew closer for the rest of the family to arrive, I began rolling out and cutting the biscuits for chicken dumplings.
 Cutting and stirring the dumplings has always been my task since they are my favorite Thanksgiving food.
 I was now glued to that spot, continuously stirring the dumplings, as my family arrived and hugged me tightly.
 My granny, pops, mom, dad, aunt, uncle, siblings, cousins, and significant others all joined together for a wonderful meal prepared with love.

 Of course I wasn’t actually enjoying this Thanksgiving with my loved one’s.
 In fact, they wouldn’t even be ready to eat their lunch until I had already completed my own Thanksgiving Day in Ethiopia and would be preparing for bed.
 But my memories comfort me on a daily basis.
 I have a lovely photo on my wall of a Thanksgiving past when even my sister, Amy, and her family were able to join us, all the way from Florida.